-15. Do the laws in your jurisdiction require appointment of a data protection officer (or other person to be in charge of privacy or data protection at the organization) and what are their legal responsibilities?
+16. Do the laws in your jurisdiction require appointment of a data protection officer or a chief information security officer (or other person to be in charge of privacy or data protection at the organization), and what are their legal responsibilities?